buckets/main-site/bizdev/brand.md

 Buckets exists because existing budgeting offerings are too expensive, too privacy-invasive and not flexible enough for what I want to do.

+Because we like budgeting and we ... why does it exist?
+And we hope other people like budgeting, too.
+And we want to make money.

 **What mission is my business attempting to accomplish?**

-Buckets wants to provide private, beautiful budgeting that you'll stick with to pull yourself out of debt and toward achieving your financial goals.
+Buckets wants to provide private, beautiful budgeting that you'll stick with to pull yourself out of debt and toward achieving financial goals you didn't think were in reach.

+Facilitate people using their money wisely.
+And keep track of their money.

 ## Approach